csmertx/csmertx.github.io/content/About/csmertx.md

 > *This website is not an affiliated with the Wounded Warrior Project, or The Internet Archive*

-My father dedicated over 20 years of his life to the military (Navy), which included a year long tour of Vietnam.
+Dad dedicated over 20 years of his life to the military (Navy/Petty Officer Chef), which included a year long tour of Vietnam.
 He suffered through at least one fused vertebrae.
 Military (Florida) said it wasn't their problem.
 That's a big part why I am the way I am.
 And that's why I've included the link.
-I'm not pointing fingers, it just was what it was.
+I'm not pointing fingers, it what it is.

-> If anyone has an issue with the donation button please contact me > 🔗 <u>[directly](mailto:csmertx@pm.me "Protonmail Account - My public facing email address")</u>.
+> If anyone has an issue with the donation button(s) please contact me > 🔗 <u>[directly](mailto:csmertx@pm.me "Protonmail Account - My public facing email address")</u>.

 > Also: Da Cubs (Since the 1900s).
 Pricey atm, but I'll catchup eventually.
 Sammy Sosa still plays right? ..
 Right?

 ## Why Hugo?

-- 🔗 [Hugo](https://gohugo.io/ "GoHugo.io"): minimal javascript, portable, accountable via Git, and low maintenance.
+- 🔗 [Hugo](https://gohugo.io/ "GoHugo.io") - minimal javascript, portable, accountable via Git, and low maintenance.

 ## Hugo theme used